Suhanjuneja/Suhan/README.md

 Syntax refers to the set of rules and principles that govern the structure of sentences in a language, whether it's a natural language like English or a formal language used in programming.
 Understanding syntax is crucial for both human communication and computer programming

+52.**CONTAINER**

+Container software typically refers to tools and platforms that enable the creation, deployment, and management of containers.

+53.**DOCKER**

+Docker is a platform that enables developers to automate the deployment, scaling, and management of applications using containerization

+**Basic Commands**

+docker run: Create and start a container from an image.

+docker build: Build a Docker image from a Dockerfile.

+docker ps: List running containers.

+docker images: List available images on your local machine.

+docker stop: Stop a running container.

+docker rm: Remove a stopped container.

+docker rmi: Remove an image.